sean-mw/crypto-arbitrage/README.md

 These are the currencies that will always be at the start and end of each arbitrage cycle (e.g. holding currency -> currency 1 -> currency 2 -> holding currency).
 I would strongly suggest using stable coins here.
 #### Holding Balance
 This is how much of your holding currencies the bot will trade.
 Ensure that you have more than this amount worth of each of your holding currencies in your account before live trading.
+#### Transaction Fee
+This controls the fees charged while live_trading=false.
+For more information on fees see the [Binance fee schedule](https://www.binance.com/en/fee/schedule).
 #### Blacklist
 These are blacklisted currencies.
 If any of these currencies appear in a cycle, the bot will not make the trade.